Director, ADR UK

 Co-director, ADR Scotland (Scottish Government)

 Roger is the Scottish Government’s Chief Statistician and Data Officer.
 He has overall responsibility for the coordination and implementation of professional standards that help maintain trustworthiness in the use of data, its quality, and that deliver improved outcomes for people in Scotland.
-Roger is co-director of ADR Scotland.
+Roger is co-director of ADR Scotland and a member of the ADR UK Leadership Committee.

 Co-Director, ADR Wales (Swansea University)

 David is Professor of Informatics at Swansea University and Co-Director of ADR Wales.
 David leads the SAIL Databank and is also responsible for the development and use of Swansea’s Secure e-Research Platform (SeRP).
 David is the principal investigator and Director of the Multiple Sclerosis Register and is also the deputy Director of the Health Data Research UK (HDR UK) site for Wales and Northern Ireland.
 David is Co-Investigator on a number of research grants including Healthwise Wales, Challenging Human Environments and Research Impact for a Sustainable and Healthy Digital Economy (CHERISH-DE) and National Centre for Mental Health (NCMH).
-David is an active member of numerous committees and national bodies relating to health informatics and health-related research.
+David is an active member of numerous committees, including the ADR UK Leadership Committee, and national bodies relating to health informatics and health-related research.

 Co-Director, ADR Wales (Welsh Government)

-Glyn has held the position of Chief Statistician for the Welsh Government since 2013 and is the Co-Director of ADR Wales.
+Glyn has held the position of Chief Statistician for the Welsh Government since 2013 and is the Co-Director of ADR Wales and a member of the ADR UK Leadership Committee.
 Glyn has been a member of the Government Statistical Service since 2000.
 As Chief Statistician, Glyn is responsible for the production of official statistics produced by the Welsh Government and plays a lead role in cross-administration statistical issues.
 Glyn was previously a member of the Board for the Administrative Data Research Network (ADRN).

 Deputy Director, Research Services & Data Access, Office for National Statistics

 Pete is responsible for access to unpublished data through the Office for National Statistics (ONS), including research use of data from across government, through the Secure Research Service (SRS).
-He leads the ONS contribution to ADR UK, and the accreditation of researchers, projects and processors, under the Digital Economy Act, more widely.
+He leads the ONS contribution to ADR UK, and the accreditation of researchers, projects and processors, under the Digital Economy Act, more widely, and is a member of the ADR UK Leadership Committee.
 Pete has worked for ONS since 1998, in roles leading various aspects of the 2011 Census, public policy analysis and the production of regional and local statistics.